yinxusen/deepword/tutorial.md

 ## Background
 This project is initialized from one of the ideas Jon thought about for 2018 summer projects at USC/ISI, the Natural Language Group.
-The initial goal is to build a automatic Dungeons and Dragons player but is evolved into the simplified scenario that playing single person text-based games such as Zork.
+The initial goal is to build an automatic Dungeons and Dragons player but is evolved into the simplified scenario that playing single person text-based games such as Zork.

 Over the years, the codebase becomes larger and larger with more than 10k line of code and ~300k line of changes, supporting four game-playing papers, from the simplest Zork DQN, to Cooking DRRN, Commonsense reasoning, and discriminative state representation learning.
-There are also a lot of code are about game action generation, but we decide not to move on for the action generation direction at this time because of lacking motivation --- who will accept a paper about generating languages to be understandable by a game?
+There is also much code are about the game action generation, but we decide not to move on for the action generation direction at this time because of lacking motivation --- who will accept a paper about generating languages to be understandable by a game?

-Beside game playing, we find out that there could be some practical usages for the game-playing code, and there have already been some of them appeared in top NLP venues.
-Though text-based game playing is still a niche domain, I'm optimistic about the future.
+Besides game playing, we find out that there could be some practical usages for the game-playing code, and there have already been some of them appeared in the top NLP venues.
+Though text-based game playing is still a niche domain, I am optimistic about the future.

 I hope the code can be used for

 - beginners to learn how to write reinforcement learning code
-- researchers to run comparison experiments, or to reach next step of game-playing
+- researchers to run comparison experiments, or to reach the next step of game-playing
 - domain experts that convert their problems into games to solve